 It’s important to remember that mats will not save you from every injury in aerial arts.
 When in doubt, use a mat.
 However also be aware that mats can create a false sense of safety for beginners, and may sometimes encourage someone to try things before they are ready.
 Proper instruction and fall safety is just as important and possibly more important than mats.
 The most dangerous falls happen from heights between 10-15 feet, in part because at this distance, you don’t have time to turn your body around.
 A safety mat can be there to soften your fall, but can’t be relied on to prevent every injury.

-Good mats can be expensive, but this is not something to cheap out on.
+But this is not something to cheap out on.
 Whatever your needs may be in terms of a mat, a foam mattress is never a good idea for aerial practice.
 While better than nothing, these pads are built for sleeping, not to absorb shock.
 The foam is not dense enough to provide adequate protection in the event of a fall, and can lead to a false sense of safety.
 Crash mats are designed and tested specifically to absorb shock of falls and prevent injury.

 The Uplift Active team recommends everyone to use an appropriate mat for their discipline.
 A gymnastics crash mat supplier is the best source for thick crash mats for silks, trapeze, and hoop.
 Bouldering pads are another budget-friendly option for smaller spaces.
 We sell firm panel mats for aerial yoga, floor work, and low aerial arts in our store here.